AltraMage/3.7_maths_quiz/readme.md

   - Change the question set via the help menu ✔️
 - LaTeX support for math equations?
   - Similar effect with matplotlib https://www.tutorialspoint.com/how-to-display-latex-in-real-time-in-a-text-box-in-tkinter
+- Show tutorial on first run (made at some stage but lost to time)

 ## Files
 ### data.json
 Formated question data with difficulties implemented
+### year_9_questions.json
+Final question set

 ### icon.gif / .ico
-Image for the GUI's interface

-### stolen.py
-ChatGPT generated code for use as a reference for making JSON files.
-No code has been copied line for line from said file.
+Image for the GUI's interface *N.B* ....ico is a windows icon variant and would have only worked for a compiled exe version and thus remains as an atifact from testing.

 ### ...quiz_v1.py
 Fully error-checked name input as well as set up for the rest of the program